EBHolm/wolfram-jupyter/README.md

 `` ./configure-jupyter.wls add ``

+If this returns an error on the form _./WolframKernel: no such file_ or similar, you need to find the wolframscript executable and manually run that with the configuration script as input.
+The wolframscript executable is in the same folder as your Wolfram Engine, and on mac, by default it is in `/Applications/'Wolfram Engine.app'/Contents/Resources/'Wolfram Player.app'/Contents/MacOS/`.
+Hence, you should do

+`` /Applications/'Wolfram Engine.app'/Contents/Resources/'Wolfram Player.app'/Contents/MacOS/wolframscript ~/path/to/WolframLanguageForJupyter/configure.jupyter.wls add ``

+If you are asked to activate wolframscript, do so by signing in with your Wolfram ID.

-Note: If your Wolfram Engine path should ever change, you need to run the configuration script again.
+_Note_: If your Wolfram Engine path should ever change, you need to run the configuration script again.

 ## Windows
 The Windows installation is slightly more involved.
 Therefore, we recommend that you run the programs through the Linux subsystem for Windows 10 and follow the UNIX installation procedure above.